funfungho/abzLinux/the_linux_command_line/09_permissions.md

     `+x` | Add execute permission for the owner, group, and world.
 This is equivalent to `a+x`.
     `o-rw` | Remove the read and write permissions from anyone besides the owner and group owner.
     `go=rw` | Set the group owner and anyone besides the owner to have read and write permissions.
 If either the group owner or the world previously had execute permission, it is removed.
     `u+x,go=rx` | Add execute permission for the owner and set the permissions for the group and others to read and execute.
-Multiple specifications may be separated by commas.
+Multiple specifications may be **separated by commas**.
     |

 - `chmod` in action